 The practice worked with other service providers to meet patient's needs and manage patients with complex health conditions.
 Blood results, X-ray results, letters from the local hospital including discharge summaries, out-of-hours providers and the 111 service, were received both electronically and by post.
 The practice had a policy outlining the responsibilities of all relevant staff in passing on, reading and acting on any issues arising from communications with other care providers promptly and efficiently.
-The lead GP saw these documents and results and took responsibility for the action required.
-All staff we spoke with understood their roles and felt the system in place worked well.
+The GP saw these documents and results and took responsibility for the action required.
+The nurse practitioner took responsibility for the reviewing of laboratory reports and blood test results and for any subsequent action required.
+All the staff we spoke with understood their roles and felt the system in place worked well.